omsf/joint-demo/script.md

 biological targets.
 In this case we're looking at MCL-1, which is a well-known target for oncology, and trying to inhibit its expression.

+In the future we might start with an OpenFold3 prediction, which we could get from a one-liner with relatively few arguments ... but for now let's just use a well-established crystal structure of this target.

 _go into notebook, show protein structure with NGLview_

 Imagine we've been given a set of ligands via a CSV file of SMILES.